GSA/digitalgov.gov/front-end/getting-started.md

 permalink: /front-end/getting-started/
 ---

-## Accessibility for front end developers
+## Accessibility for front-end developers

 Accessible front end development ensures people with different abilities can access, understand, and navigate web content, regardless of how they're accessing it.
 Front-end developers collaborate with other members of a cross-fuctional team to implement a robust user experience.